Undistraction/gatsby-plugin-node-fields/README.md

 # gatsby-plugin-node-fields

+Important Change: There has been an important change to the API in reaching V2.
+All functions now recieve `boundActionCreators` as their final argument.
+Before, setters would receive `createNodeField`, however like the others they will now receive `boundActionCreators`, from which they can pull `createNodeField` if they need it.
+This also means that if you are using this as a function, you need to pass in `boundActionCreators` instead of `createNodeField`.

 `gatsby-plugin-node-fields` offers you a simple, consistent way to manage the creation of fields on your nodes, with support for default values, transformations and validation of values.
 It is well tested and uses helpful error messages to guide you away from the rocks.

 ## Quickstart